-Financial instruments comprise financial assets held at fair value through profit or loss, receivables, cash and cash equivalents, payables and distributions payable.
+Financial instruments comprise financial assets held at fair value through profit or loss, receivables, cash and cash equivalents, payables, and distributions payable.

-The Scheme can invest into cash, and fixed and floating rate interest securities.
-Generally, valuation information is obtained from third-party industry standard service providers to ensure that the most recent security prices are obtained.
+The Scheme can invest into a variety of assets, including property, fixed interest securities, unit trusts, and both domestic and international equities.
+Generally, valuation information is obtained from third party industry standard service providers to ensure that the most recent security prices are obtained.
 The prices used to value investments include, but are not limited to:

-- independent prices obtained for each security; - quoted 'bid' prices on securities; and - redemption prices published by the relevant Responsible Entity, for investments into unlisted unit trusts.
+- · independent prices obtained for each security; - · quoted 'bid' prices on securities; and - redemption prices published by the relevant Responsible Entity, for investments into unlisted unit trusts.

 For certain investments, prices cannot be obtained from the above sources.
 In these instances, valuations obtained from service providers are estimated through the use of valuation models which are consistent with accepted industry practice and incorporate the best available information regarding assumptions that market participants would use when pricing the assets or liabilities.
-Irrespective of the method used by third-party industry standard service providers to obtain valuations, prices achieved in actual transactions may be different.
+Irrespective of the method used by third party industry standard service providers to obtain valuations, prices achieved in actual transactions may be different.